 - Type cmd in the textbox & type enter key.

 - Now one new black popup window of command prompt will be displayed on the desktop

-- Now type following commands to get information about CPU
+- Now type the following commands to get information about the CPU

 wmic CPU list full

-- Once you type enter key, you will get the information output in different fields from address width to voltage caps which will give you the complete information about the CPU your system is running on.
+- Once you type enter key, you will get the information output in different fields from address width to voltage caps, giving you complete information about the CPU your system is running on.